 Questions?
 Please contact our program co-ordinator, Matt Gelbwaks, pip@dsana.org

 Want to learn more about EBV values and how farms participate in the program?
-Check out the document our Program Co-ordinator wrote below and watch our 2024 Webinar on Using Estimated Breeding Values for Breeding and Selection.
+Check out the document our Program Co-ordinator wrote below and our 2024 Webinar on using EBV’s for breeding and selection.